-$$y_1^ = x_1' \beta_1 + u_1$$

-$$y_1 = \begin{cases} 1 \text{ if } y_1^ > 0\\ 0 \text{ if } y_1^ \le 0 \end{cases}$$
+$$y_1^ = x_1' \beta_1 + u_1$$ $$y_1 = \begin{cases} 1 & \text{if } y_1^ > 0 \\ 0 & \text{if } y_1^ \le 0 \end{cases}$$

-In this context, y_1^ represents the propensity to trade.
-Therefore, the binary outcome y_1 indicates whether a company traded or not during the first period.
-The outcome y_2 , in turn, can only be observed for companies that did any trading.
-In other words, in this model setup, y_2 can only be observed if $y_1^ > 0$:
+In this context, $y_1^$ represents the propensity to trade.
+Therefore, the binary outcome $y_1$ indicates whether a company traded or not during the first period.
+The outcome y2, in turn, can only be observed for companies that did any trading.
+In other words, in this model setup, $y_2$ can only be observed if $y_1^ > 0$ :

-$$y_2 = \begin{cases} (y_2^ > 0) \text{ if } y_1^ > 0\\ \text{not observed if } y_1^ \le 0 \end{cases}$$ $$Cov(u_1, u_2) = \rho$$
+$$y_2 = \begin{cases} (y_2^ > 0) & \text{if } y_1^ > 0\\ not & \text{observed if } y_1^ \le 0 \end{cases}$$ $$Cov(u_1, u_2) = \rho$$

 If unobserved characteristics exist which are correlated both with variables that influence the decision whether or not to trade and with variables that determine the decision to trade with a certain type of financial actor, estimating them separately would lead to omitted variable bias.
-Only if the errors are uncorrelated and $\rho = 0$ would it be correct to estimate the equation for y_2 separately.
+Only if the errors are uncorrelated and $\rho = 0$ would it be correct to estimate the equation for $y_2$ separately.
 Since it is likely that companies are not randomly selected into trading or not trading and, in particular, that unobserved variables affecting this (self-)selection also have a significant effect on the companies' decision to trade with a certain type of financial actor, a correlation in the errors of the separate estimations needs to be taken into account.
 This can be done by applying a probit model that accounts for self-selection (Heckman 1979; Van de Ven and Van Praag 1981).

 In general, the same regressors can be included in both the selection and the outcome equation.
 However, if this is the case, the identification relies on the nonlinear functional form of the selection equation and the specification may, therefore, be fragile.
 Therefore, exclusion restrictions, i.e., variables that determine the decision of whether or not to trade, but not the decision which type(s) of intermediaries to trade with, may be desirable (Puhani 2000).
 Following Pinkse et al. (forthcoming), we used the logarithm of the absolute value of the allocation position (= total amount of allowances allocated during the first trading period - total emissions in the same period) as an exclusion restriction for identification.
 It is important to note that this variable influences the decision to engage in trading but does not have an effect on the decision to trade with a particular financial intermediary.
 The decision of whether or not to engage in trading depends on whether a company views the potential payoff related to trading higher than the potential risks/costs associated with trading.
 A high absolute value of the allocation position implies a high level of either over- or underallocation.
 While a high level of overallocation would imply higher potential gains following a decision to engage in trading as these could be sold on the market, a high level of underallocation implies large costs associated with not engaging in the market (i.e., paying a penalty).
-We, therefore, expected this variable to have a positive influence on the decision to buy to or sell from a certain financial actor, we assumed that the absolute value of over- or underallocation should not necessarily influence the decision with which type of financial actor to trade, except via the size channel, which we controlled for in the outcome equation.
+We, therefore, expected this variable to have a positive influence on the decision of whether or not to engage in trading.
+Regarding the assumption that the variable is not correlated with the decision to buy to or sell from a certain financial actor, we assumed that the absolute value of over- or underallocation should not necessarily influence the decision with which type of financial actor to trade, except via the size channel, which we controlled for in the outcome equation.
 Furthermore, the outcome variable differentiates between purchases and sales.
-While the absolute value of over- or underallocation to trade or not, it should not correlate highly with the decision to either sell or buy.
+While the absolute value of over- or underallocation is expected to influence the decision to trade or not, it should not correlate highly with the decision to either sell or buy.